-3. Rating and Ranking.
-Applicants may be funded under the Multi-year Funding Component.
-Maximum Score.
+4. Maximum Score.
 The maximum number of points to be awarded for the Rating Factors is 100.
-Applicants may also be awarded a total of four (4) preference points for PZ, HBCU collaboration, and/or Environmental Justice.
-Applicants may receive a total of 104 points including the rating factors and Preference points.
+Applicants may also be awarded a maximum of up to four (4) preference points for PZ, HBCU and/or Environmental Justice.
+Therefore, applicants may receive up to a total of 104 points including the rating factor and Preference points.

-- Ineligible Applications.
-Ineligible applications will not be rated or ranked. - Minimum Score to be Funded.
+b.
+Minimum Score to be Funded.
 Only applications with a rating score of 75 points or more will be considered of sufficient quality for funding.
-Preference points may not be included in reaching this minimum score. - Ranking.
-All eligible applicants will be placed in rank order based on the total application score. - Tie Breaking.
+Preference points may not be included in reaching this minimum score.

+c.
+Ranking.
+All eligible applicants will be placed in rank order based on the total application score.

+d.
+Tie Breaking.
 When two or more applications have the same total overall score, the application with the higher score under Rating Factor 2 will be ranked higher.
 If applications still have the same score, the tie will be broken by the Rating Factor 1 score.
 If a tie remains, then the tie will be broken by the Rating Factor 3 score.
-And if a tie still remains, the application committing the greatest Leveraged funds under Rating Factor 4 will be selected.